X

 Soak your Hands in Lukewarm Water

-In the case of severe dry skin on the hands, especially if that is causing the splitting of the skin, we will often have patients soak their hands in lukewarm water for three to five minutes at bedtime.
-After soaking your hands in lukewarm water, not hot water, immediately coat your wet hands in petroleum jelly (Vaseline), then put on soft white cotton gloves.
+For severe dry skin on the hands, especially if it causes splitting, we often have patients soak their hands.
+Soak your hands in lukewarm water for three to five minutes before bed.
+After soaking, coat your wet hands with petroleum jelly (Vaseline).
+Then, put on soft white cotton gloves.

 Protect your Hands